 Before leaving the place, I asked the ferry car park attendant about the direction towards Pekan Muara and also the duration if we were to walk.
 He told me to follow the road to the right and it would take about 30 minutes to walk.

 After walking for about eight minutes, a car from the other side of the lane suddenly made a U-turn towards us and stopped just about 10 metres away from us.
-The driver rolled down the window and we could see that a Chinese man inside.
+The driver rolled down the window and we could see a Chinese man inside.
 When we reached him, he greeted us with a smile and asked if we wanted a lift.
-He was so friendly and judging from his appearance, he looks decent and kind, so we didn’t hesitate to go with him.
+He was so friendly and judging from his appearance, he looked decent and kind, so we didn’t hesitate to go with him.
 Mr. Lien told us that he saw us walking from the terminal dragging a suitcase, and he felt obligated to help us.

-We told him that we just need to get to the nearest bus terminal and we will work our way to the hotel.
+We told him that we just needed to get to the nearest bus terminal and we would work our way to the hotel.
 He agreed to take us to the terminal, but before that, he offered to take us for lunch.
 We were quite famished at that time, so we didn’t object to his suggestion.
 He took us to a Chinese restaurant where he usually had his lunch.
 When we arrived at the restaurant, we joined his friend who was already there.

 The restaurant doesn’t sell any beer (not allowed), but we get to eat pork here!
-When we saw they have Kollo mee, we couldn’t resist ordering it since we just met the Sarawakian family (Madam Chong) last night.
+When we saw they had Kollo mee, we couldn’t resist ordering it since we just met the Sarawakian family (Madam Chong) last night.
 The taste was slightly better!
-Sorry Sarawakian.
+Sorry, Sarawakian.
 We also tried another way of eating it, courtesy of Mr. Lien’s friend.
 He asked us to dip it with chicken curry, and the result was a tasty curry noodle kollo me 🙂

-We chatted with Mr. Lien and also his friend, which later on we found out that his friend works as a manager in his company.
+We chatted with Mr. Lien and also his friend, and later on we found out that his friend works as a manager in his company.
 Good lord, Mr. Lien is the big boss!
 But he was humble and kind-hearted.
 He told us he was supposed to go out together, but due to some circumstances, he had to go on his own.
 And just like that, fate had helped us in solving our transportation problem.
-Not only that Mr. Lien treated us to lunch, he even gave us a lift straight to the hotel instead of the nearest bus terminal!
+Not only Mr. Lien treat us to lunch, he even gave us a lift straight to the hotel instead of the nearest bus terminal!
 We were so grateful to him.
 Thank you, Mr. Lien!

 Orchid Garden Hotel